 So, you've found one of the best WordPress themes and built yourself an amazing design portfolio website using the latest responsive web design tricks, but unless people actually see it then you'll have wasted your time.
 This means that you're going to have to use a bit of SEO.

 Don't worry, though; it's not as hard as you might think.
 Follow these simple tips and you'll be well on the way towards increasing your Google ranking, making your site more visible and ensuring that potential clients can find it easily.

 01. Share your content

-Use your content as an asset for getting traffic and links from other sites.
-There are hundreds of sites on the web where you can showcase your design work.
-You can start with a simple search like "submit graphic design work" in Google, finding sites to submit your best content.
+Use your content as an asset to attract traffic and links from other sites.
+There are plenty of graphic design blogs where you can showcase your design work – from It's Nice That to Creative Boom to this very site.
+You can start with a simple search like 'submit graphic design work' in Google, to find sites to submit your best content.

 02. Categorise your content

 Think of your website as a library where content is stored in relevant categories to make it easier to find.
 Identify themes in your designs that tie them together, whether it's the medium, subject matter, colours or even the attitude of the piece, and use those themes as categories on your site.

 Aggregating the content in these categories will both make the site more navigable.
 It also has the bonus of making your site appear an authority on the subject matter.

 Getting user-generated content onto your site (moderated of course) can be a huge plus, especially if you use special code called Schema Markup to make those comments serve as reviews of your content.
 You can even get review stars in Google's search results, but to earn those stars, you have to open up your site by allowing comments and reviews.

 Every page on your site needs to have a unique title, description, URL and content.
 While this is a bit technical, it's important for Google to be able to determine what your page is about and know that it is worth including in its index of pages.